Eligibility and Funding

 - Be an "Indian Tribe" as defined in 25 U.S.C. § 450b(e); a "Tribal Organization" as defined in 25 U.S.C. § 450b(l); or an "Inter-Tribal Consortium" as defined at 42 C.F.R. § 137.10.
-However, Alaska Native Villages or Alaska Native Village Corporations are not eligible if they are located within the area served by an Alaska Native regional health entity already participating in the Alaska Trial Health Compact of 1998.
-See Consolidated Appropriations Act, 2012, Pub.
-L. No. 112-74.
-By statue, the Native Village of Eyak, Eastern Aleutian Tribes, and the Council for Athabascan Tribal Governments have also been deemed Alaska Native regional health entities and therefore are eligible to apply.
+However, Alaska Native Villages or Alaska Native Village Corporations are not eligible if they are located within the area served by an Alaska Native regional health entity.
+See Consolidated Appropriations Act, 2014, Pub.
+L. No. 113-76.
+By statute, the Native Village of Eyak, Eastern Aleutian Tribes, Inc., and the Council for Athabascan Tribal Governments have also been deemed Alaska Native regional health entities and therefore are eligible to apply.
 Those Alaska Tribes not represented by a Self-Governance Tribal consortium Funding Agreement within their area may still be considered to participate in the TSGP.

-Review & Selection: Applications are reviewed for merit by the Objective Review Committee (ORC) based on the evaluation criteria (identified below for each funding opportunity).
+Review & Selection: Applications are reviewed for merit by the Objective Review Committee (ORC) based on the evaluation criteria (identified for each funding opportunity).
 The ORC is composed of both Tribal and Federal reviewers appointed by the OTSG to review and make recommendations on these applications.
 The technical review process ensures selection of quality projects in a national competition for limited funding.
 Incomplete applications and applications that are non-responsive to the eligibility criteria will not be referred to the ORC.